-PUSH Dance Company is proud to present choreography by Anupama Srivastava on September 28-30, 2018 for PUSHfest Program A at ODC Theater in San Francisco.
+PUSH Dance Company is proud to present choreography by Anupama Srivastava on September 20-22, 2019 for PUSHfest Program D at ODC Theater in San Francisco.
+Photo by Vijay Raghavendiran

 Tell us a little bit about your dance background.

 I have been trained in the North Indian Classical Kathak Dance style since I was six years old.
-Under the tutelage of the world-renowned Kathak Maestro Padmashri Guru Shovana Narayan, I trained and performed extensively in India over a span of 15 years.
+Under the tutelage of the world renowned Kathak Maestro Padmashri Guru Shovana Narayan, I trained and performed extensively in India over a span of 15 years.
 After moving to the US, I continued to dance, and performed at local events.
 I founded InSyncKathak Dance School in 2013, and routinely perform and teach solo, duet and group Kathak choreographies.
-Some of my choreographies, inspired by critically acclaimed works of my Guru on both traditional and modern topics, have been very well received at performances across several cities in the US and Canada.
+My choreographies, both original and inspired by critically acclaimed works of my Guru, and have been very well received at performances across several cities in the US and Canada.

-There are many different aspects of Kathak, ranging from its story-telling roots invoking ancient Vedic chants steeped in devotion to complex rhythmic compositions and exquisite expressions, and modern choreographic elements.
-Our presentation at the PUSHfest will showcase each of these facets and will introduce the audience to the vast rhythmic, expressive and spiritual experience that is Kathak!
-“OM- The Cosmic Dance of Creation” is inspired by the original work of Guru Shovana Narayan, conceived in the late 1980’s and is based on the hypnotizing Sanskrit poem written by Ravana describing Lord Shiva’s attributes and His rhythmic play, the “Tandava”.
+There are many different aspects of Kathak, ranging from its story-telling roots invoking ancient Vedic chants steeped in devotion, to complex rhythmic compositions and exquisite expressions, and modern choreographic elements.
+Our presentation at PUSHfest this year will showcase each of these facets and will introduce the audience to the vast rhythmic, expressive and spiritual experience that is Kathak!
+“OM SHANTI – A Prayer for Peace” is an original work portraying the yearning of peace-loving souls everywhere!
+Infused with ancient Vedic Shlokas, this technical Kathak dance showcases some traditional rhythmic compositions from the Lucknow Gharana Style of Kathak.

 What are the major sources of inspiration for your choreography?

 I would start this list with the amazing repertoire of my Guru’s work spanning almost 6 decades.
 Next is the richness of the soul stirring Hindustani Classical music, which forms the background score of most Kathak dances, and draws an elevated level of involvement from the choreographer, performers and audiences alike.
-Finally, the intriguing research that goes behind conceptualizing Kathak choreographies; serving a slice of history, mythology, literature and culture; all inspire my choreographic works.
+The opportunity to tell stories through dance about the lives, experiences, struggles, and triumphs of common people, along with my own observations and insights, is a definite incentive.
+Finally, the intriguing research that goes behind conceptualizing Kathak choreographies; serving a slice of history, mythology, literature, culture, social issues and human emotions; all inspire my choreographic works.